Life is full of deceptions. Things advertised online, aren’t always what you actually get.

 Before I lose you, a hop is considered as the number of devices such as routers, through which the data must pass to get to the source or the destination.
 Since data doesn’t flow directly over a single wire, the more the number of hops, the greater the latency.

 Think of this as the delay caused on the highway due to various diversions or a toll plaza.
-Higher the number of diversions, longer it will take to reach your destination.
+Higher the number of diversions, the longer it will take to reach your destination.

 In networking, the longer the distance between the user and the server hosting the website, the greater the number of nodes or hops between them.